forta-network/docs/docs/contributing.md

 Scan nodes are a key piece of Forta infrastructure as they help run agents and share any alerts.
 A great way to expand the network is to run your own scan node and create bandwidth for more agents to run.

-## Analyze historical alerts (coming soon)
+## Analyze historical alerts

 There’s a unique opportunity for the community to take advantage of the open data and collaborate on new data science and machine learning solutions together.
 For example, the community can begin to extract trends and insights from historical alerts that may be helpful to improving blockchain security.
 And with the right tools and data, Forta can also begin to detect threats and exploits before they happen with increasing accuracy over time.

 Do you need access to historical alerts soon for data analysis or for your agent?
-If so, check out [Forta's API](api.md).
+If so, check out [Forta API](api.md).